Nithin-Kumar-Gedda/RAG_Chatbot/README.md

-# 🔍 DocuQuery — RAG Document Assistant
+# 🔍 Insight Engine — RAG Document Assistant

 A personal learning project to understand and implement a **Retrieval-Augmented Generation (RAG)** pipeline from scratch.